 Staying on the grid:

 The only way of getting hold of your mates is you phone so ensure you have something to recharge your phone while you’re there.
 You don’t want to spend the majority of your weekend queuing with ten thousand people to recharge your dead phone, so why not avoid the fuss?
 Solar power chargers are now much more affordable – and there are other charging options available as well.
-A waterproof watch is also a good investment to ensure that you don’t lose track of time and miss your favorite band, even if your phone is dead.

 Remember to get some Zzzz’s….